lakshminarayana2424/Resume_Ranker/README.md

-# Redrob Hackathon v4: Candidate Discovery & Ranking Pipeline
+# Redrob Hackathon: Candidate Discovery & Ranking Pipeline

 This repository contains the complete machine learning pipeline used to evaluate, score, and rank 100,000 synthetic candidate profiles against a Senior AI Engineer job description.